liberize/ssc/README.md

-                           the interpreter will be used no matter what shebang is -e, --embed-interpreter  embed specified interpreter into binary the interpreter will be used no matter what shebang is -E, --embed-archive      embed specified tar.gz archive into binary, require zlib set relative path in shebang to use an interpreter in the archive -M, --mount-squashfs     append specified gzipped squashfs to binary and mount it at runtime linux only, works like AppImage. may specify a directory -0, --fix-argv0          try to fix $0, may not work if it doesn't work or causes problems, use $SSC_ARGV0 instead -d, --expire-date        expire date, for example, 11/30/2023
+                           the interpreter will be used no matter what shebang is -e, --embed-interpreter  embed specified interpreter into binary the interpreter will be used no matter what shebang is -E, --embed-archive      embed specified tar.gz archive into binary set relative path in shebang to use an interpreter in the archive -M, --mount-squashfs     append specified gzipped squashfs to binary and mount it at runtime linux only, works like AppImage. if a directory is specified, create squashfs from it -0, --fix-argv0          try to fix $0, may not work if it doesn't work or causes problems, use $SSC_ARGV0 instead -d, --expire-date        expire date, for example, 11/30/2023